nf-core/sarek/docs/output.md

 The subroutines LocusCollector and Dedup are part of Sentieon DNAseq packages with speedup versions of the standard GATK tools, and together those two subroutines correspond to GATK's MarkDuplicates.

-The subroutine [LocusCollector](https://support.sentieon.com/manual/usages/general/#driver-algorithm-syntax) collects read information that will be used for removing or marking of duplicate reads; its output is the score file indicating which reads are likely duplicates.
+The subroutine [LocusCollector](https://support.sentieon.com/manual/usages/general/#driver-algorithm-syntax) collects read information that will be used for removing or tagging duplicate reads; its output is the score file indicating which reads are likely duplicates.

 The subroutine [Dedup](https://support.sentieon.com/manual/usages/general/#dedup-algorithm) marks or removes duplicate reads based on the score file supplied by LocusCollector, and produces a BAM or CRAM file.